 sudo dnf update --refresh

-It’s important to make backups or create images of your system before performing any upgrades, as bugs can sometimes occur.
+However, it’s important to make backups or create images of your system before performing any upgrades, as bugs can sometimes occur.
 The following command will refresh all system packages, including Apache, and prompt you to upgrade.

 To uninstall Apache from your system, use the following command.